Irish Workers' Party: Change of name to Irish Workers' Party

-The group's name was changed to the Irish Workers' Party in 1962, but this organization did not register itself as a political party.
+The group's name was changed to the Irish Workers' Party in 1962, but this organisation did not register itself as a political party.
 Thus, it did not select candidates until the 1965 general election, when it fielded some candidates unsuccessfully, and again in the general election of 1969.
 In December 1965 the IWP began publishing a monthly newspaper, The Irish Socialist, from its New Books bookshop.

 In 1970, the Irish Workers' Party merged with the Communist Party of Northern Ireland to reconstitute the all-Ireland Communist Party of Ireland.